MwauraKai/Web-Scraping-for-Job-Vacancies-Analysis/README.md

 ##Project Scope
 *Objectives:*
-Increase efficiency in job vacancy sourcing
+1.Increase efficiency in job vacancy sourcing

-Improve the quality of job vacancy sourcing
+2.Improve the quality of job vacancy sourcing

-Gain a competitive advantage for clients
+3.Gain a competitive advantage for clients

 *Findings and Recommendations*

 1.Distribution of Salaries: